camunda/infra-global-github-actions/pull-request/release-please/README.md

 ## Inputs
 * `github-token` (required): GitHub token with permissions to modify pull requests and contents.
 * `config-filename` (optional): Filename of a custom release-please configuration file.
-Default is release-please-config.json from the action repository.
+Default is `.github/config/release-please-config.json` from the action repository.
 * `manifest-filename` (optional): Filename of a custom release-please manifest file.
-Defaults to the root of the caller's repository (.release-please-manifest.json).
+Default is `.github/config/release-please-manifest.json`.

 ## How it works